Reading

 We believe that reading is a skill that enables children to develop their learning across the wider curriculum and lays the foundations for success in future lines of education and employment.
 We encourage all children to explore a wide range of texts across fiction and non-fiction to further their knowledge of themselves and the world around them; we use high quality texts to promote acceptance and diversity in today’s modern society.

-At the core of our strategy is our whole school intention to harbour a love of reading, enriching children’s learning through daily Storytime in all classes.
+At the core of our strategy is our whole school intention to harbour a love of reading, enriching children’s learning through daily storytime in all classes.
 We carefully design teaching activities that utilise imaginative stories and use thought-provoking texts that are changed and adapted for each cohort.

 Reading gives us someplace to go when we have to stay where we are – it takes us into different worlds and gives us opportunities to explore different cultures and lives.

 "If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart."
+Nelson Mandela

 Speaking and listening